4d/docs/website/translated_docs/es/API/DataclassClass.md

 2. It prevents having to worry about formatting or character issues, especially when handling *attributePath* or *value* parameters that might contain non-alphanumeric characters such as ".", "['...

 3. It allows the use of variables or expressions in query arguments.
-Examples:
+Ejemplos:

     ```4d
     $result:=$col.query("address.city = :1 & name =:2";$city;$myVar+"@")